Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | 2 | 3 |
 | 3 | 1 |

+#### Analysis of Successful Deliveries by Runners

+1. **Efficiency in Order Delivery**:

+   - Runner 1 completed the highest number of successful deliveries, with a total of 4 orders fulfilled.
+   - Runner 2 follows closely behind, with 3 successful deliveries.
+   - Runner 3 completed 1 successful delivery during the specified period.

 ### 4. How many of each type of pizza was delivered?

 ```sql